Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 What to do if you suspect someone is overdosing on Benzodiazepines:

-Dangers of Long-Term Benzodiazepines Use
+Dangers of Long-Term Benzodiazepine Use

 The longer a person uses Benzos, the more likely they will be to become addicted or dependent.
 Your brain will become so used to the presence of these drugs and have a hard time functioning without them.